May 14, 2026

 How does Willow handle technical terms and project-specific vocabulary?

 Willow auto-tags open files, variable names, and function names inside Cursor as you code, learning your project vocabulary over time.
-When you correct a term once, it remembers that correction for all future sessions, and teams can share custom dictionaries for consistent recognition.
+When you correct a term once, it remembers that correction across all future sessions, and teams can share custom dictionaries for consistent recognition.

 What latency should I expect from different voice dictation tools?